'Historic' motorbike that passed through North Korean border stolen in Napier

 They made their way around the Kolyma Highway, the main road of the Soviet gulag archipelago and they crossed the demilitarised zone between the Koreas, one of the most heavily fortified borders in the world.

-Lee, who is a beekeeper in Auckland, is a seasoned biker and he's travelled from Seoul to Vladivostok on a bike, although not the same one.
+Lee, who is a beekeeper in Auckland, is a seasoned biker and he's travelled from Seoul to Portugal on a bike, although not the same one.